LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

          *   U.S. citizens and permanent residents.
          *   Students with Bachelor's or higher degree from accredited institutions in the United States,
-             United Kingdom, Canada, Australia or New Zealand, who primarily attended their classes in those countries.
+             United Kingdom, Ireland, Canada, Australia or New Zealand, who primarily attended their classes in those countries.
              Students are exempt who
              will complete one of these programs before matriculation at Loyola,